jamesstringer90/appsandbox/README.md

 - **Visual Studio 2022** with the **Desktop development with C++** workload
 - **Windows SDK** (10.0 or later, included with the C++ workload)
 - **Windows Driver Kit (WDK)** — required for building the IDD virtual display driver (`AppSandboxVDD`).
 Install the WDK matching your SDK version from [Microsoft's WDK download page](https://learn.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk).
 Without the WDK, the driver projects will fail to build but everything else will compile.
-- WebView2 headers and loader DLL are in `vendor/webview2/` — no NuGet needed.
+- WebView2 headers and loader DLL are in `vendor/webview2/`.

 ### Build steps